 Your blood tests might show that you are within range for many of these nutrients, but fatigue and low energy levels often suggest otherwise.
 Just like hormone levels, you should be aiming for the optimal levels of these vitamins and minerals, not just the minimum levels.

 Additionally, there are a number of herbs, probiotics and other supplements that play valuable roles in the treatment of Adrenal Fatigue.
-Using the right combination of these, together with the appropriate adjustments in your diet and lifestyle, will go a long way towards reversing your condition.
-In The Adrenal Fatigue Solution, we describe how to build a comprehensive treatment plan that incorporates diet, lifestyle changes, and the right supplements.
+Using the right combination of these, together with the appropriate adjustments in your diet and lifestyle, will go a long way towards reversing your exhaustion and fatigue.

 Adrenal Fatigue support nutrients might typically include Vitamins B5 and B12, Vitamin C, probiotics, and herbs such as ashwagandha, licorice, and maca.
 Also make sure that you use high quality supplements.